Lawwrenciumm/Secure-Programming-S1/README.md

-# Secure Communication Application
+# Secure Communication Application for group 28
-> [!CAUTION]
-> This code has at least one vulnerability!

 **Python source code for Advanced Secure Protocol Design, Implementation and Review.**

 University of Adelaide | Secure Programming 3307

+**Group Members:**
+Harrison Lan
+Lawrence Smythe
+Isaac Joynes

+> [!IMPORTANT]
+> Error free code files are client.py and server.py
+> And Vulnerable files are vulnerableClient.py and vulnerableServer.py

 # Usage
 The code is written with python, install python through your preferred source if needed.